Nikki Haley Fast Facts

 January 25, 2017 - Is sworn in as US ambassador to the United Nations.

-September 2017 - In an interview with Elise Labott published in STATE Magazine, Haley discusses her conditions for becoming US ambassador to the UN, including the condition that she be able to speak her mind.
+September 2017 - In an interview with Elise Labott published in STATE Magazine, Haley discusses her conditions for becoming US ambassador to the United Nations, including the condition that she be able to speak her mind.

-December 10, 2017 - Haley comments that any women who speak up about inappropriate sexual behavior "should be heard," including President Donald Trump's accusers.
+December 10, 2017 - Haley comments that any women who speak up about inappropriate sexual behavior "should be heard," including Trump's accusers.

-December 21, 2017 - In a speech in front of the UN General Assembly, Haley issues a warning to participating countries, saying that the US will think twice about funding the world body if it votes to condemn Trump's decision to recognize Jerusalem as the capital of Israel and move the US embassy there.
-Haley states the US will put its embassy in Jerusalem regardless of the vote.
+December 21, 2017 - In a speech in front of the UN General Assembly, Haley issues a warning to participating countries, saying that the United States will think twice about funding the world body if it votes to condemn Trump's decision to recognize Jerusalem as the capital of Israel and move the US embassy there.
+Haley states the United States will put its embassy in Jerusalem regardless of the vote.

-December 26, 2017 - Haley states the US has negotiated a $285 million reduction of the UN budget for 2018-2019 compared to the budget for 2016-2017.
-Her announced total is $85 million more than the $200 million cut that a UN news article said UN Secretary General Ant-nio Guterres backed in October.
+December 26, 2017 - Haley states the United States has negotiated a $285 million reduction of the UN budget for 2018-2019 compared to the budget for 2016-2017.
+Her announced total is $85 million more than the $200 million cut that a UN news article said UN Secretary General António Guterres backed in October.

+October 9, 2018 - Haley resigns her position as UN ambassador.
+She will leave her post by January 2019.